Important Things to Remember

 Don't turn your resume into a long video where you just read what's already written.
 Most people treat the camera like a stage to show their "talking CV," reading out bullet points in front of a messy background.
 This is a bad way to approach things.
 When you make a recruiter spend several minutes listening to something they could have read in six seconds, you are showing them you don't respect their time or understand how business works efficiently.

 For high-level jobs, time is the most valuable thing a company has.
-Every minute spent interviewing costs a lot of money in lost work from leaders.
+According to SHRM, the average cost per hire in the U.S. is $4,700, with every wasted interview hour pushing that figure higher.
 A good video is not just about showing personality; it’s about proving you can handle things.
 It acts as a quick check to see if you can talk well or handle a client before a director commits a lot of their schedule to a formal meeting.

 If you mess this up, you aren't just missing out on a job—you are showing that you aren't mature enough professionally to protect a company’s resources.